 With summer now here, I hope you have plans to ride with family and friends over the next few months.
-As you get your bike ready for summer, before heading out on a group ride, it is a good idea to brush up on your local traffic laws.
+As you get your bike ready, before heading out on a group ride it is a good idea to brush up on your local traffic laws.
 Bicycles are given the same rights and requirements as cars in most municipalities.
 This becomes even more important as you ride in a group.
 Be cognizant of stopping at all traffic lights, stop signs, and crosswalks.
 Ride with the flow of traffic in a manner that is as safe and predictable as possible.

 What to expect on your group ride – Know the rules!

 Group rides are typically categorized by speed and distance.
 If you are joining a ride, investigate the route and ensure that the group will be riding at a speed you can manage.
 In the case where you are organizing a group ride with friends, it is helpful to share the route and expected speed with all riders beforehand.
 Additionally, many rides are categorized as “No-Drop” rides.
 A “No-Drop” ride is one where everyone rides together for the duration of the ride.
 If a ride is not categorized as “No-Drop” the group is under no expectation to wait for riders who cannot keep up.

 As a side note for people putting together their own rides with friends.
 Try to find riders who are all about the same level of fitness and have similar interests.
 Similar interests help foster great conversation and similar fitness maintains the group connection.

 It’s not a race

 The best part of a group ride is the shared experience of rolling through the countryside together.
 Whereas there are some group rides designed to see who is king of the mountain.
 But most are designed to use the strengths of a group to add to safety and efficiency.
 Trying to go at full speed and drop all those around you will only do damage to a great group ride and freindships.

 Hold your line